lucas-mior/brn2/cbase/c-guidelines.md

 ### APIs and error handling
 User-facing APIs must do explicit input validation and error handling and return an error in case of invalid input, except functions whose contract explicitly makes invalid input a programmer error, such as bool predicates described below.
-Internal functions must do error handling, but not input validation: they simply assert (with the assertions of `cbase/assertions.h`) that the input is within the conditions that they expect.
+Internal functions must handle errors that remain possible under their contract and calling context, but should not validate programmer-controlled preconditions; assert those instead.

 ## Naming style